GRAND GATEWAY

 Planning and Environmental Linkages (PEL) Study

-The Village of Elmwood Park is initiating a Planning and Environmental Linkages (PEL) study as part of the Grand Gateway Project.
+The Village of Elmwood Park began the grand Gateway Grade Separation Project under a Planning and Environmental Linkages (PEL) Study.
 The PEL process was established by the Federal Highway Administration (FHWA) to provide a more efficient process of identifying, evaluating, and selecting preferred transportation improvements.
 This process allows early planning-level decisions to be carried forward so that future National Environmental Policy Act (NEPA) requirements are connected, and planning analyses and decisions are not revisited.

-In addition to informing and expediting the Phase 1 process under NEPA, the PEL process will provide an opportunity for early coordination with the public as well as local, state, and federal agencies in a transparent and collaborative environment.
+In addition to informing and expediting the Phase I process under NEPA, the PEL process provides an opportunity for early coordination with the public as well as local, state, and federal agencies in a transparent and collaborative environment.
 By working together, alternatives and avoidance measures can be developed at a local level.
-A PEL process will help the study team identify and document transportation needs, safety issues, and potential improvements for the study area.
+The PEL process helps the study team identify and document transportation needs, safety issues, and potential improvements for the study area.

 Picture